Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 - Statute of Repose: Alabama also imposes a statute of repose that may set an outer limit on when claims can be filed regardless of the discovery rule.

 Do not assume that you have a lot of time to file your claim.
 Filing deadlines in the Depo-Provera litigation are strict, and missing them could permanently bar your case.
-Contact our Depo-Provera lawyers in Birmingham, Alabama immediately to discuss the filing deadlines that apply to your specific situation.
+Contact a Depo-Provera lawyer in Alabama immediately to discuss the filing deadlines that apply to your specific situation.

 Alabama’s Contributory Negligence Rules